Growth & Care

 Features & Attributes

-String Of Pearls' attractive succulent round leaves remain green in color throughout the year.
-The flowers are not ornamentally significant.
+String Of Pearls' attractive succulent round leaves remain green in color throughout the year on a plant with a trailing habit of growth.

 This is an herbaceous evergreen houseplant with a trailing habit of growth, eventually spilling over the edges of hanging baskets and containers.
 Its extremely fine and delicate texture is quite ornamental and should be used to full effect.
 This plant usually looks its best without pruning, although it will tolerate pruning.